Fairly heavy showers expected in parts of the country

 Sea Areas:

-Showers or thundershowers will occur at several places in the sea areas off the coast extending from Trincomalee to Galle via Batticaloa and Hambantota.
+Showers will occur at several places in the sea areas off the coast extending from Trincomalee to Hambantota via Batticaloa and Pottuvil.
+Showers or thundershowers will occur at several places in the sea areas off the coast extending from Puttalam to Hambantota via Colombo and Galle during the evening or night.

 Winds will be north-easterly and speed will be 25-35 kmph.
-The wind speed can increase up to 45-50 kmph at times over the sea areas off the coast extending from Mannar to Colombo via Puttalam and the sea areas off the coast extending from Galle to Pottuvil via Matara and Hambantota.
+The wind speed can increase up to 40-45 kmph at times over the sea areas off the coast extending from Kankasanturai to Colombo via Mannar and Puttalam and the sea areas off the coast extending from Matara to Batticaloa via Hambantota and Pottuvil.

 Temporarily strong gusty winds and very rough seas can be expected during thundershowers.